All Nepal Football Association

 The All Nepal Football Association (ANFA) (Nepali: अखिल नेपाल फुटबल संघ (एन्फा)) is the governing body of football in Nepal.
-It is responsible for the national team as well as club competitions.
+It is responsible for the men's and women's national teams as well as club competitions.
 The organisation was founded in 1951 as the All Nepal Football Association and became affiliated with FIFA in 1972.
 The current President of ANFA is Pankaj Bikram Nembang.
 Its current headquarters is located in the ANFA House in ANFA Complex, Satdobato.

 History

 Pre-ANFA (1921–1950)

 The entry and initial start-up of football came in Nepal during the Rana regime in 1921.
 The game was introduced in Nepal by the young players who had learnt this game from other countries.
 Games was watched by a huge mass of audience and became very famous at that time.
 However, it is believed that the pioneer of this game in Nepal was Narayan Narsingh Rana of Thamel and Chandrajung Thapa of Naxal.

 There were some places, which were used as football ground for palace teams, such as Sujan Khanal, Mrigendra Shamsher Niwas Babarmahal, Mahabir Niwas Tangal Palace, Narshamsher Niwas Singha Durbar, Rudra Shamsher Niwas Bhahadur Bhavan, and Thamel Narsingh camp.
-Whereas in the decade of 1930s, both local and palace teams commonly used the grounds of Singhdarbar, Chhauni, Gaucharan, Jawalakhel and Lainchaur for playing football.
+Whereas in the 1930s, both local and palace teams commonly used the grounds of Singhdarbar, Chhauni, Gaucharan, Jawalakhel and Lainchaur for playing football.
 Despite political instability at that time football was played enthusiastically during 1921 to 1990 by various teams without goal posts, but the criterion was that the opponent team could follow the ball to the goal line.